-Propane What Is Propane?
+What Is Propane?

 Propane is a gas found mixed in natural gas and petroleum deposits.
 To obtain propane, it must be separated from natural gas and crude oil when they are processed for their final uses.
 Propane is called a fossil fuel because it was formed hundreds of millions of years ago from the remains of tiny sea animals and plants.
 When the plants and animals died, they sank to the bottom of the oceans and were buried by layers of sediment and sand that turned into rock.
 Over time, the layers became thousands of feet thick.

 The layers were subjected to enormous heat and pressure, changing the energy-rich remains into petroleum and natural gas deposits.
 Eventually, pockets of these fossil fuels became trapped in rocks, similar to the way a wet sponge holds water.

 Propane is one member of the family of hydrocarbon gas liquids (HGL).
 These hydrocarbons are mixtures of molecules of hydrogen and carbon that can occur as gases or can be easily pressurized to become liquids.
 HGLs are found in both natural gas and crude oil because both are mixtures of hydrogen and carbon.

-Propane at a Glance, 2021 Classification:
+Propane at a Glance, 2022

-Major Uses:

-nonrenewable

-industry, heating, transportation
+Classification: • nonrenewable Major Uses: •industry, heating, transportation

 Alternative Names:

-Hydrocarbon Gas Liquid (HGL)

-•Liquefied Petroleum Gas (LPG)
+Hydrocarbon Gas Liquid (HGL)Liquefied Petroleum Gas (LPG)

 Consumption and Production

-produced from refined petroleum and natural gas

-over 800 thousand barrels consumed per day
+produced from refined petroleum and natural gas over 680 thousand barrels consumed per day

-$PROPANE = C_3H_8$

-H C C H

-Data: Energy Information Administration